DFHack/dfhack/docs/dev/Lua API.rst

 - Jump to Beginning/End: Quickly move the cursor to the beginning or end of the text using :kbd:`Ctrl` + :kbd:`Home` and :kbd:`Ctrl` + :kbd:`End`.
-- Select Word/Line: Use double click to select current word, or triple click to select current line
+- Select Word/Line: Use double click to select current word, or triple click to select current line.
-- Select All: Select entire text by :kbd:`Ctrl` + :kbd:`A`
+- Select All: Select entire text by :kbd:`Ctrl` + :kbd:`A`.
 - Undo/Redo: Undo/Redo changes by :kbd:`Ctrl` + :kbd:`Z` / :kbd:`Ctrl` +
-    :kbd:`Y`
+    :kbd:`Y`.
 - Clipboard Operations: Perform OS clipboard cut, copy, and paste operations on selected text, allowing you to paste the copied content into other applications.
 - Copy Text: Use :kbd:`Ctrl` + :kbd:`C` to copy selected text.
     - copy selected text, if available
-    - If no text is selected it copy the entire current line, including the terminating newline if present.
+    - if no text is selected it copy the entire current line, including the terminating newline if present
 - Cut Text: Use :kbd:`Ctrl` + :kbd:`X` to cut selected text.
     - cut selected text, if available
-    - If no text is selected it will cut the entire current line, including the terminating newline if present
+    - if no text is selected it will cut the entire current line, including the terminating newline if present
 - Paste Text: Use :kbd:`Ctrl` + :kbd:`V` to paste text from the clipboard into the editor.
     - replace selected text, if available
     - If no text is selected, paste text in the cursor position
-- Scrolling behaviour for long text build-in
+- Scrolling behaviour for long text build-in.

 Scrollbar class
 ---------------